r3v/r3vbot/README.md

 SETUP/CONFIG
 ------------
 You should definitely setup AND configure the bot.
 Edit some variables and run it.
-(More detailed instructions are will probably be put here at some point soon.)
+(More detailed instructions will probably be put here at some point soon.)

 COMMANDS
 --------